nganhtuan63/ansible-lemp-centos7/README.md

 		ansible-playbook -i ./hosts -u your_server_ssh_account your_server_role_config.yml
 	```

 Any questions?
-Please create new issue or send me an email <tung@gxccms.com>
+Please add new issue or send me an email <tung@gxccms.com>